ishanyadav13290/ishanyadav13290/README.md

 Full Stack Web Developer
 ------------------------

-I've been learning to code for the last year.
+I'm coding since January 2022.
 JavaScript is my command language.
-I like to work on front-end projects.
+I like to work on both front-end and back-end projects.

 * 🌍  I'm based in Madhya Pradesh, India
 * ✉️  You can contact me at [ishanyadav13290@gmail.com](mailto:ishanyadav13290@gmail.com)
-* 🧠  I'm learning JavaScript, HTML, CSS, DOM, React.js, Node.js, Express.js, MongoDB,
+* 🧠  HTML, CSS, DOM, React.js, Node.js, Express.js, MongoDB, EJS, npm, REST API's.
-* 🤝  I'm open to collaborating on Frontend Projects
+* 🤝  I'm open to collaborating on Frontend and backend projects.
 * ⚡  I can play guitar (Not too well), so don't ask me to play.

 ### Skills